tkhamez/neucore/doc/API.md

 Allows an app to get groups from a player account.

 Application API
+- Return groups of the character's player account. `/app/v1/groups/{cid}`
 - Return groups of the character's player account. `/app/v2/groups/{cid}`
 - Return groups of multiple players, identified by one of their character IDs. `/app/v1/groups`
+- Return groups of the corporation. `/app/v1/corp-groups/{cid}`
 - Return groups of the corporation. `/app/v2/corp-groups/{cid}`
 - Return groups of multiple corporations. `/app/v1/corp-groups`
+- Return groups of the alliance. `/app/v1/alliance-groups/{aid}`
 - Return groups of the alliance. `/app/v2/alliance-groups/{aid}`
 - Return groups of multiple alliances. `/app/v1/alliance-groups`
-- Returns groups from the character's account, if available, or the corporation and alliance.
+- Returns groups from the character's account, if available, or the corporation and alliance. `/app/v1/groups-with-fallback`
-  `/app/v1/groups-with-fallback`

 ### app-chars

 Allows an app to get characters from a player account.

 Application API
+- Returns the main character of the player account to which the character ID belongs. `/app/v1/main/{cid}`
 - Return the main character of the player account to which the character ID belongs. `/app/v2/main/{cid}`
 - Return all characters of the player account to which the character ID belongs. `/app/v1/characters/{characterId}`